Our sister city history

 In 2017, Piazza Perugia will be created in Julia Lee’s Park, located in Seattle’s Madison Valley at E. Harrison St and Martin Luther King Jr. Way S. The park celebrates the sister-city friendship and includes custom-designed ceramics by L’Antica Deruta, a studio outside Perugia, incorporating the Perugino griffin and traditional Umbrian designs set in volcanic stone.

-In 2008, the association oversaw the installation of “Sister Orca,” an original sculpture by well-known local Native artist Martin Oliver.
+In 2008, the association oversaw the installation of “Sister Orca,” an original sculpture by well-known local Native artist Marvin Oliver.
 This large bronze sculpture of an orca fin is on permanent exhibit at Porto Nova, one of the gateways to the city of Perugia, where it’s viewed by thousands each year.

 City of Seattle sister city program

 The City of Seattle partners with 21 international communities, from New Zealand to Cameroon.
 These relationships bring together grassroots citizen groups and local governments to promote international understanding and goodwill.
 Out of the exchange of ideas and shared experiences, true friendships have developed.
 Each experience is living proof that language is no barrier to communication.